Executive Summary:

 For example, our European honeybees love the sweet nectar from the Manuka blossom, but that’s not to say a North American bumble bee would feel the same.

-There are a few things to consider before you begin planting, such as whether your goal is to help honey bees and their honey production, or to help the native bees with their pollination.
+Before you begin planting, there are a few things to consider, such as whether your goal is to help honey bees and their honey production, or to help the native bees with their pollination.
 So, let’s talk about it!
-What matters when it comes to the best plants and flowers for the bees?
+What matters regarding the best plants and flowers for the bees?

 Location Matters